 - Stories create momentum.
 With each completed story the development team enjoys small challenges and a small wins, driving momentum.

 - Stories help prioritize key functionalities.
 Simply asking yourself “will this bug stop my users from achieving their goal” can help you prioritize better.
 This same principle can be applied to an improvement or a new shiny feature knocking on your door asking to be added to your existing product.
 Think if the user really needs it or is it just you and your enthusiastic team that want to go over the top adding cool and advanced but essentially useless to the customer settings.
 On the other hand, the customer will be unsatisfied if you forget to add a crucial function that he needs for everyday use.
-Such prioritization will surely save you a lot of time.
+Such prioritization will surely save you a lot of time which is a big difference between Agile and Waterfall.

 - Stories focus on the problem.
 It’s easy to jump straight in and drown yourself in a sea of plausible ideas, rather than taking a step back and focusing on what the problem is.
 And why it came about in the first place.
 And how many users are facing it.
 Starting with “What” – the solution – is not necessarily the best approach to meet customer needs.
 But when you start with “Why” – the problem – you get to gather your team around a problem and promote creative ways to solve the problem at hand.